OUR JOURNEY TO

 Ed Catmull's book: "Creativity, Inc."

 Perhaps like many others, I used to believe that 'story is king'.
 Well, it's true...partially.
 After reading Ed Catmull's Creativity, Inc., I learned something that is more important than just great stories and ideas; "getting the right people and the right chemistry".
-Having a bunch of talented artists in a team isn't enough - they need to be able to work collaboratively.
+A team of talented artists doesn't guarantee a great film - they need to be able to work collaboratively.
 I quickly recognized that our team is filled with people that complement each other.
 No one is afraid to say something in the meeting, everyone listens to their teammates' feedback, we all respect each other and value candor, and from then I knew we were heading in the right direction!

 "Find, develop, and support good people, and they in turn will find, develop, and own good ideas."
 Ed Catmull